maciejkaniewski/Artificial-Intelligence-and-Machine-Learning/5-Classifier-Machine-Learning/README.md

 ### Test trained model

+This section describes this functionality:
+_**Repeat the classification of a given test set**._

-For the `test_trained_model.py` script, it is possible to specify the directory with the test dataset via the command line argument.
+For the `test_trained_model.py` script, it is possible to specify the directory with the **test dataset** via the command line argument.
 By default, the script uses the current `test_dataset` directory.

 ```
 usage: test_trained_model.py [-h] [-data DATA_PATH]